 From time-to-time, the city offers a household hazardous waste collection.
 During these events, Fayette County residents can drop off the hazardous materials that have accumulated in their homes.
 The city will properly dispose of them, free of charge.

-The next Household Hazardous Waste event will be held on Saturday, October 24, from 8:30 a.m. to 3 p.m. at 1631 Old Frankfort Pike.
+The next Household Hazardous Waste event will be held on Saturday, May 22 between 8:30 a.m. and 3 p.m. at 1631 Old Frankfort Pike (enter via Jimmie Campbell Dr.)

 Disposal information for common household hazardous wastes: